cortner/Isaac.jl/README.md

 This package provides a small set of Jacobian-Free Newton-Krylov solvers,
 specifically:
 * `nsoli` : a port of a subset of [Tim Kelley's](http://www4.ncsu.edu/~ctk/) `nsoli.m` [Matlab code](http://www4.ncsu.edu/~ctk/newton/SOLVERS/nsoli.m) to Julia (with his permission), which is a well-tested Jacobian-Free Newton Krylov Solver.
 Any bugs or errors are of course my own.
-* `nsolimod` : A *Modulated Jacobian-Free Newton-Krylov Solver* : instead of comuting general critical points of an energy or roots of a nonlinear system this solver computes only critical points of a specific spectrum signature.
+* `nsolimod` : A *Modulated Jacobian-Free Newton-Krylov Solver* : instead of computing general critical points of an energy or roots of a nonlinear system this solver computes only critical points of a specific spectrum signature.
 For example only minima, or only index-1 saddles.

 ## Getting Started